Vietnamese people in France: New Caledonia

 There are official reports of much smaller populations of Vietnamese in other territories of France.
 The most notable are the Chân Dăng of New Caledonia, descendants of Vietnamese contract laborers and prisoners recruited to work the nickel mines of the Pacific island during the 1890s to early 1950s.
 Many laborers returned to Vietnam after their contract expired, while prisoners were repatriated back to their homeland as free citizens.
 However, a significant number of workers decided to remain on the island after their contracts expired.
 By the time Vietnam gained its independence from France in 1954, Vietnamese had formed about 6% of New Caledonia's population.

 Following Vietnam's independence, most Chân Dăng were stateless people while France negotiated with the governments of North and South Vietnam to repatriate back laborers.
 Although the vast majority of Vietnamese in New Caledonia originated from northern Vietnam, in 1957 the French government agreed to return ethnic Vietnamese who did not have permanent residency in New Caledonia (a French territory) to South Vietnam, which it had a better political relationship with.
 This created protests among the Vietnamese, who desired to return to their native region and petitioned to the Hanoi government to send delegates to New Caledonia for negotiation.
 After two and a half years of talks with the North Vietnamese government, France eventually agreed to send back Chân Dăng to northern Vietnam.
 Over 4,000 laborers returned during the mid-1960s, while about 2,000 Vietnamese remained in New Caledonia.
 As of 2014, the Vietnamese population in New Caledonia was 2,506, with members being heavily involved in commerce and the service industry.

 Other territories

 French Guiana

 In French Guiana, a small Vietnamese community originating from the refugee waves of the Vietnam War is found alongside a much larger Hmong population, of which some members originate from Vietnam.

+Vietnamese residents in French Guiana arrived as part of the refugee movements following the Vietnam War, often after spending time in refugee camps in Asia.
+Although relatively small, the community contributes to the multicultural composition of the territory and reflects broader patterns of refugee resettlement in French overseas regions.

 French Polynesia

 In French Polynesia, a small Vietnamese community forms part of the Asian community that is a minor percentage of the population, largely consisting of descendants of laborers from the early 20th century or refugees from the Vietnam War.
+The Vietnamese presence in French Polynesia originates partly from early 20th century colonial labor recruitment, when workers from French Indochina were brought to the Pacific region, as well as from later refugee arrivals after the Vietnam War.
+These historical migration patterns contributed to the formation of a small, but culturally significant Vietnamese community within the broader Asian population.